rodrigue89/Swizzle/README.md

 ## How can I write better code?

-Swizzle already outputs helpful error messages and I am working on makeing them more human readable.
-However we can use the debug tools included in Swizzle.
+Swizzle already outputs helpful error messages and I am working on making them more human readable.
+However, you already have access to the the debugging tools included in Swizzle.

 ### 1. Stack Trace